bcit-ci/CodeIgniter/user_guide_src/source/general/drivers.rst

 Drivers are a special type of Library that has a parent class and any number of potential child classes.
 Child classes have access to the parent class, but not their siblings.
-Drivers provide an elegant syntax in your :doc:`controllers <controllers>` for libraries that benefit from or require being broken down into discrete classes.
+Drivers provide an elegant syntax in your :doc:`controllers </general/controllers>` for libraries that benefit from or require being broken down into discrete classes.

 Drivers are found in the *system/libraries/* directory, in their own